dlang-tour/core/README.md

 For further Docker foo please refer to the Docker documentation.

+**Note:** The docker version inside the container must be compatible to that one on the host system!
+Generally a newer version might run on the host system than within the container.

 ## Systemd Unit

 A systemd unit has been included at [dlang-tour.service](dlang-tour.service)